micmejia/bible-dump/NKJV/Jeremiah/Jer 32.md

 And Jeremiah said, "The word of the Lord came to me, saying,

 ###### 7
-'Behold, Hanamel the son of Shallum your uncle will come to you, saying, "Buy my field which _is_ in Anathoth, for the right of redemption _is_ yours to buy _it._" '
+'Behold, Hanamel the son of Shallum your uncle will come to you, saying, "Buy my field which is in Anathoth, for the right of redemption is yours to buy it." '

 ###### 8
-Then Hanamel my uncle's son came to me in the court of the prison according to the word of the Lord, and said to me, 'Please buy my field that _is_ in Anathoth, which _is_ in the country of Benjamin; for the right of inheritance _is_ yours, and the redemption yours; buy _it_ for yourself.'
+Then Hanamel my uncle's son came to me in the court of the prison according to the word of the Lord, and said to me, 'Please buy my field that is in Anathoth, which is in the country of Benjamin; for the right of inheritance is yours, and the redemption yours; buy it for yourself.'
 Then I knew that this was the word of the Lord.

 ###### 9
-So I bought the field from Hanamel, the son of my uncle who _was_ in Anathoth, and weighed _out to_ him the money--seventeen shekels of silver.
+So I bought the field from Hanamel, the son of my uncle who was in Anathoth, and weighed out to him the money--seventeen shekels of silver.

 ###### 10
-And I signed the deed and sealed _it,_ took witnesses, and weighed the money on the scales.
+And I signed the deed and sealed it, took witnesses, and weighed the money on the scales.

 ###### 11
-So I took the purchase deed, _both_ that which was sealed _according_ to the law and custom, and that which was open;
+So I took the purchase deed, both that which was sealed according to the law and custom, and that which was open;

 ###### 12
-and I gave the purchase deed to Baruch the son of Neriah, son of Mahseiah, in the presence of Hanamel my uncle's _son,_ and in the presence of the witnesses who signed the purchase deed, before all the Jews who sat in the court of the prison.
+and I gave the purchase deed to Baruch the son of Neriah, son of Mahseiah, in the presence of Hanamel my uncle's son, and in the presence of the witnesses who signed the purchase deed, before all the Jews who sat in the court of the prison.

 ###### 13
 "Then I charged Baruch before them, saying,